Table of Contents

-Klinefelter syndrome and family history of testicular cancer also puts the patient at a significantly high risk of developing testicular tumors.
+Family history of testicular cancer also puts the patient at a significantly high risk of developing testicular tumors.
 Incidence is low only 2% and is seen in first-line family members,emphasizing the importance of a genetic component in the condition.

 Exposure to diethylstilbestrol has been linked to cryptorchidism, which as we pointed above increases the risk of testicular cancer.

 Pathophysiology of Testicular Cancer

 The exact cause of testicular cancer is unknown.
 Genetic testing in sporadic cases of testicular cancer revealed a common abnormality in chromosome 12p, emphasizing this region’s role in regulating germ cells.
 A family history of testicular cancer also puts the patient at an increased risk of developing a testicular germ cell tumor, further emphasizing the role of genetics.

 One hypothesis states that fetal gonocytes should be first present in the growing testis for germ cell tumors to occur.
 These gonocytes do not differentiate into spermatogonia, and they retain their ability to divide and grow.
 Eventually, during puberty, gonadotropin stimulation facilitates the invasive growth of these immature cells and tumor forms.

 Another hypothesis states that these germ cell tumors are still not completely malignant, and a multistep process involving the duplication of chromosome 12p usually occurs, leading to malignant transformation.
 Cyclin D2 gene, which is located on chromosome 12p, has been found to be over-expressed in testicular cancer.

 Clinical Presentation of Testicular Cancer

 Most patients present to the clinic complaining of a painless testicular nodule or a recent increase in the testis size.
 Physical examination is essential to confirm the suspicion of a testicular tumor.
 The testicular mass should not be separable from the testis and should not be tender.

 Other patients might complain of a sensation of heaviness or a dull ache.
 Seminomas commonly metastasize through the lymphatic system; patients might present with signs of disseminated disease rather than a testicular mass.
 These patients may also present with a supraclavicular mass due to supraclavicular lymph node metastasis.

 Germ cell tumors produce beta-human chorionic gonadotropin which can cause gynecomastia in 5% of the cases.